Symptom

 - If it's a NodeJS backend, then:

-- Check if the NodeJS code makes calls to any other backend server(s) and if that's taking a long time to return.
-Check why those backend server(s) is taking longer time.
+- Check if the NodeJS code makes calls to any other backend servers and if that's taking a long time to return.
+Check why those backend servers are taking longer time.

-- Check if the Message Processor(s) is experiencing high CPU or memory usage:
+- Check if the Message Processors are experiencing high CPU or memory usage:

 - If a Message Processor is experiencing high CPU usage, then generate three